 Athletic Trainers in Wisconsin and most states must be licensed as an Athletic Trainer by the Department of Regulation and Licensing in order to practice in that state.
 To be granted an Athletic Training license to practice, individuals must achieve a passing score on the Athletic Training Certification exam administered by the National Athletic Trainers’ Association Board of Certification (NATABOC).
 Graduates of Marquette’s Athletic Training major are eligible to challenge the NATABOC Certification exam at the end of their undergraduate major.

 Marquette Athletic Training students have compiled an impressive pass-rate on this examination over the years.
-The exam pass rates for first-time test-takers are listed below for Marquette graduates and the national average for all takers:
+The exam pass rates for first-time test-takers for Marquette graduates and nationally can be viewed here:

 Students will be able to: